 GRADUATE student ESSAY PRIZE

 SEASECS invites submissions for its annual Graduate Student Essay Prize competition.
 An award of $300 will be given for the best graduate student paper presented at the annual meeting of the society.
 Students currently enrolled in graduate programs (M.A. and PhD) and in all fields are invited to apply.
-All applicants must be or become members of SEASECS.
+All applicants must be members of SEASECS.
 Entries should be submitted as final versions of the paper, with complete citations and bibliographic information.
 Please submit entries (.docx or pdf) by 5:00 p.m.
-Central Standard Time on Saturday, March 17, 2024, to Dr. Ereck Jarvis at jarvisj@nsula.edu
+Central Standard Time on Saturday, April 5, 2025, to Dr. Lindsay Dunn at l.m.dunn@tcu.edu.
+Limit: 4500 words total.

 2024 winner: Laura Drake (Mississippi State University).
 Drake’s essay, “‘Death in Its Power Reduces’: The Chatham Square Cemetery of Congregation Shearith Israel” represents an original contribution to understandings of religious diversity and toleration in colonial America.
 The beautifully framed paper draws on extensive and innovative archival research to make clear, nuanced arguments about the complex experiences of Jewish communities in colonial New York.